aro-network/aro-chain-js-sdk/README.md

-# Enreach Chain JS SDK
+# Aro Chain JS SDK

-This is the JavaScript SDK for [Enreach Chain](https://github.com/EnreachNetwork/enreach-chain.git).
+This is the JavaScript SDK for [Aro Chain](https://github.com/AroNetwork/aro-chain.git).

 ## Usage